top of page

 Prospective Graduate Students

-Dr. Dougherty hopes to accept a new PhD student for the 2024-2025 academic year
+Dr. Dougherty is not recruiting a doctoral clinical student for the 2025-2026 academic year (application deadline Fall 2024).

 Are you a good fit for the BEAD lab?